 Pros and Cons of an Innerspring Mattress

-Innerspring mattresses were first introduced to the public in the 1800’s and people have been sleeping on them ever since.
+Innerspring mattresses were first introduced to the public in the 1800’s and people have been sleeping on them ever since and have seen significant upgrades over the years.
 The basic structure of an innerspring mattresses includes metal coils or springs that form the “support layer.”
 This layer of sturdy support is then topped with some type of soft cotton or other upholstery, forming a “comfort layer.”
 These layers ensure that you don’t feel the springs directly under you as you sleep.
 It’s support and comfort in one!
 These mattresses also tend to sleep cooler.
 The innerspring layer enhances airflow, making for better temperature regulation throughout the night.
 Innerspring mattresses are usually less expensive than memory foam.

 A downside mattress shoppers should be aware of is how an innerspring mattress may exacerbate existing back or joint problems if you’re sleeping on a bed that’s too firm.
 It is possible for the coils to press too firmly into already existing pain areas, aggravating the problem.